-The Group owns 49.9 per cent. of Shanduka Coal.
-Shanduka Coal owns 100 per cent. of the Graspan Townlands Complex, located near Middelburg, South Africa, as well as the Springlake Colliery located near Newcastle, South Africa.
-These operating mines have an aggregate annual production capacity of 7 million tonnes of saleable coal.
-Shanduka Coal also owns 100 per cent. of the Leeuwfontein and Lakeside Collieries located near Kendal, South Africa, which are under care and maintenance pending further exploration, and the Bankfontein Colliery, the reserves of which have been exhausted and which is being prepared for closure.
+The Group owns 49.9 per cent. of Shanduka Coal, which owns 100 per cent. of the Middelburg Operations (Graspan and Townlands), as well as the Springlake anthracite colliery located near Newcastle.
+These mines have an aggregate annual production capacity of approximately 4 million tonnes of saleable coal.
+Springlake's underground operations have been placed on care and maintenance, leaving only the open cut portion operating.